Slimerblue22/Snake/README.md

 - **Snake Movement**: Transitioned from teleporting to a velocity-based system for a smoother user experience.
 - **Configuration**: V1 config files are incompatible with V2.
 Delete the old configs, allowing the plugin to generate new ones.
-- **Data Management**: Three primary data files: `PlayerData.yml`, `Regions.yml`, and `config.yml` cater to player specifics, region info, and general config values respectively.
+- **Data Management**: Three primary data files: `PlayerData.db`, `Regions.db`, and `config.yml` cater to player specifics, region info, and general config values respectively.
 - **GUI support**: The game now includes a GUI instead of only text-based commands.
 Text-based commands can still be used.

 ---

 ## Music Configuration

-Snake 2.0.0 includes support for game music using the NoteBlockAPI.
+Snake V2 includes support for game music using the NoteBlockAPI.
 Music settings are configurable within the `config.yml` file.
 The plugin expects music tracks to be in the .nbs (Note Block Studio) format.

 **Important Note**:
-- The Snake 2.0.0 plugin does not include any music files by default.
+- The Snake V2 plugin does not include any music files by default.
 Users need to supply their own .nbs files to add music to the game.
 Once you've added your .nbs files, adjust the file paths in the `config.yml` to point to your music files.

 ---